brettz9/asyouwish/README.md

 [following site](http://brett-zamir.me/tests2/ayw-bookmarklet.html) (also
 in the [source of this repo](./demos/ayw-bookmarklet.html)).

-*Note: I have updated my password and SSH keys after the Heartbleed patches were applied by Github for greater security.*
+*Note: For greater security I have updated my password and SSH keys on Github (and updated email accounts) after the Heartbleed patches were applied by Github.
+No suspicious activity was found.*

 # Usage of the options dialog